pdagger/AI_Healthcare_Projects/Pneumonia_Detection_Chest_X-Rays/FDA_Submission_Template.md

 **Indications for Use:**

 Screening chest X-ray studies taken in PA or AP positions from any human subject between ages 2-90 years old.
-The human may present or not any other chest condition detectable by X-ray.
+The subject may present or not any other chest condition detectable by X-ray.

 **Device Limitations:**

 The algorithm is best adapted for subjects between 20-70 years old.
+The algorithm has a very low sensitivity and thus performs very poorly in the presence of atelectasis, cardiomegaly, emphysema.
+In the presence of other diseases, due to the high specificity in that condition, the algorithm has a better use if employed mainly to dismiss pneumonia.

 **Clinical Impact of Performance:**

-The algotihm was trained in a huge dataset where only 1.28% of the images corresponded to patients with pneumonia.
-Then it is designed to have a high number of false positives in order to minimize false negatives.
+The algorithm was trained in a huge dataset where only 1.28% of the images corresponded to patients with pneumonia and trained for a clinical setting where pneumonia is prevalent in 20% of cases.
+Under this condition, recall is a wel adapted metric because it will favor a high number of false positives in order to minimize false negatives, and thus a negative impact on the patient.
+However, this model is designed to assist a radiologist in diagnosis, so the best F1 score will be considered to evaluate performance.

 ### 2. Algorithm Design and Function